Swathi-A469/webscrape/README.md

-# webscrape
+# WebScrape Bot

-Scrape Website and add it's content on IPFS.
+Scrape Websites based on the reviews submitted and add it's content on IPFS.